 If you fancy making the trip over from the UK, there are plenty of organised coach trips to choose from.
 Alternatively, cheap flights into Copenhagen can be found very easily from a selection of budget carriers.

-Rock Am Ring Festival – Germany
+Rock Am Ring Festival – Germany (first weekend of June)

 Rock am Ring is set at the Nurburgring in the Eifel mountains, providing a stunning back drop to the festival.
 However, the area suffers from a sometimes cruel micro climate, so make sure you pack accordingly!
 The line-up is usually pretty similar to the Reading and Leeds events, however Rock am Ring does provide a little bit more variety.